 The map below shows areas where overcrowding rates are higher in Santa Clara.
 The northern part of the city has overcrowding rates of 12 and 15 percent, with a small concentration in the southern part of the city with the same rates.
 The rest of the city has overcrowding rates below 8.2 percent.
 The northern part of the city has overcrowding rates of 12 and 15 percent and Asian residents are disproportionately concentrated in 3 out of 4 census tracts in this area.
-Hispanic and Latino residents are disproportionally concentrated in the census tract adjacent to De La Cruz Blvd. and Highway 101 and haswith overcrowding rates at 15 percent.
+Hispanic and Latino residents are disproportionally concentrated in the census tract adjacent to De La Cruz Blvd. and Highway 101 with overcrowding rates at 15 percent.
 This census tract also overlaps with higher rates of HCV use (5 to 15 percent).
-The rest of the city has overcrowding rates of non white residents (61 to 80 percent), higher rates of LMI populations (75 to 100 percent), and higher gross rents (\$2,000).
-The small section with 15 percent overcrowded households overlaps with higher rates of HCV use (5 to 15 percent).
+The rest of the city has overcrowding rates below 8.2 percent.

-In South Santa Clara the census tract north of El Camino Real bordered by San Tomas and Scott Blvd has an overcrowding rate of 152% and also has a disproportionatedisproportionately high number of Hispanic/Latino residents (24.5%).
+In South Santa Clara the census tract north of El Camino Real bordered by San Tomas and Scott Blvd has an overcrowding rate of 15% and also has a disproportionately high number of Hispanic/Latino residents (24.5%).
 The census tract South of El Camino Real bounded by Kiely and San Tomas Expressway has an overcrowding rate of 12% and has a disproportionately high number of Asian residents (54%).
 The City's highest rates of overcrowding (15%) are impacting areas that are disproportionally populated by Hispanic/Latino residents.